alabamagan/mri_radiomics_toolkit/README.md

 Also, it is not rare that the some of the K models trained couldn't converge, it is unsure if this is accounted for or not.
 While this is related to the non-optimal alpha and L1-ratio, this is still problematic.

 > **Notes:** Later it is found that while `RENT_Classification` showed unstableness, `RENT_Regression` seems to show better selection stability.
 However, when the outer K-fold is repeated again, the selected features were not always the same.
 Furthermore, after the features were recalculated from the original data together with some added features, the selected features changes, so it is still sensitive to the data some how but more stable than doing nothing.
+Therefore, we proposed to boost the elastic net prior to evaluating the three selection criteria.

 ##### Usage